COmanage: Collaborative Organization Management

 NOTE WELL: All Internet2 Activities are governed by the Internet2 Intellectual Property Framework.

-Development of this software is supported with funding from Internet2, Stanford University, and the National Science Foundation (Grant No. OCI-0721896, OCI-0330626, OCI-1032468).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).
+Development of this software is supported with current funding from Internet2 and previous contributions from Stanford University and the National Science Foundation (Grant No. OCI-0721896, OCI-0330626, OCI-1032468).

 - Ability to create enrollment flows specific to an organizations requirements